FIRST YEAR / UNDERGRADUATE SCHOLARSHIP

 ADELAIDE HILLS COUNCIL

-Applications close Friday 18 January 2019
+Applications for this scholarship close Friday 17 January 2020.

 Advice will be sent to relevant secondary schools to prompt the nomination process each year.